 - Salt 2.3 g

-WARNING!
 Insects may cause an allergic reaction to those who are allergic to, for example, dust mites or shrimp.
 Food allergens are proteins.
 Sensitization to insect proteins is possible, just like to any other food proteins.
 The proteins that insects contain are similar to the proteins of e.g. crustaceans and mollusks.
 Thus persons who are allergic to prawns, for example, may have an allergic reaction from insect food.
 Insects may contain traces of gluten.

 A NOTE ABOUT THE SHIPPING!!!